 Zafgen, Inc. (the "Company") was incorporated on November 22, 2005 under the laws of the State of Delaware.
 The Company is a biopharmaceutical company dedicated to significantly improving the health and well-being of patients affected by obesity and complex metabolic disorders.
-Zafgen is focused on developing novel therapeutics that treat the underlying biological mechanisms through the Methionine Aminopeptidase 2 ("MetAP2") pathway.
+Zafgen is focused on developing novel therapeutics that treat the underlying biological mechanisms through the methionine aminopeptidase 2 ("MetAP2") pathway.
 Beloranib, the Company's lead product candidate, is a novel, first-in-class, twice-weekly subcutaneous injection being developed for the treatment of multiple indications, including severe obesity in two rare diseases, Prader-Willi syndrome and obesity caused by hypothalamic injury, including craniopharyngioma-associated obesity; and severe obesity in the general population.
-Zafgen is also developing ZGN-839, a liver-targeted MetAP2 inhibitor, for the treatment of nonalcoholic steatohepatitis ("NASH") and abdominal obesity.
+Zafgen is also developing ZGN-839, a liver-targeted MetAP2 inhibitor, for the treatment of nonalcoholic steatohepatitis ("NASH") and abdominal obesity, as well as other second-generation MetAP2 inhibitors.
 Since its inception, the Company has devoted substantially all of its efforts to research and development, recruiting management, acquiring operating assets and raising capital.